For years we have seen the war on Christmas escalate…

 The trend among local and state governments is to ignore the historical foundation of Christmas in favor of being “politically correct.”

-Where is the bold public reminder that this holiday is about the birth of the Savior of mankind … and the reasons why His birth was so necessary … and so miraculous?
+Where is the bold public reminder by pastors and Christians that this holiday is about the birth of the Savior of mankind … and the reasons why His birth was so necessary … and so miraculous?

-With a new government hostile towards Christian values, we must stand firm for Christmas.
+With a new government administration hostile towards Christian values, we must stand firm for Christmas.